 I’m talking about swamp crotch: an uncomfortably moist nether region in which irritating chafing and stickage become commonplace and a distinct vinegar odor permeates from your groin.

 Outbreaks of swamp crotch typically occur during hot and humid summers.
 Men who spend hours working hard in hot conditions — like soldiers and construction workers — are most susceptible to swamp crotch, though it can also strike men who spend a lot of time sitting — like motorcyclists, delivery truck drivers, and even office workers.

 The problem is that while there are plenty of products out there designed to prevent swamp crotch, nobody has really taken the time to test how effective each one is.
-As a result, men end up wasting money on products that offer sub-par results.
+As a result, men end up wasting money on products that offer subpar results.

-So this summer as a service to men everywhere, I decided I would scientifically test various swamp crotch prevention products and offer my unbiased findings.
+So as a service to men everywhere, I decided I would scientifically test various swamp crotch prevention products and offer my unbiased findings.
 And by “scientifically” I mean I applied all of these products to my balls.

 Below is my report.